gradio-app/gradio/testing-guidelines/ci.md

 - We use a custom [changelog generation script](https://github.com/gradio-app/gradio/blob/main/.changeset/changeset.cjs)
   - This is partly so that we can tweak the ouput, but mainly so that we can use this as a hook to store some structured data about each changeset.
 - We run a script to regenerate the chnagelogs in the format we want them to be in.
 We use the structure data we gather in the previous step to customise the changelog format.
-- We have added `package.json`s to our python packages, which allows changesets to track them as if they were javascript pacakges and bump their version in line with everything else
+- We have added `package.json`s to our python packages, which allows changesets to track them as if they were JavaScript pacakges and bump their version in line with everything else
 - We have accept an optional `main_changeset: true | false` field on the package.json of any packge.
 This allows to easy figure out if changes to this package should be considered changes to the main Gradio package.
 We cannot do this only via tracking dependencies because we want the changelog entries for these packages to actually appear in the Gradio changelog.
 If we were to only use dependencies to manage this we would only get an unhelpful "dependencies updated" message in the changelog of our main library.

 Publishig itself is also a little different. `changesets` is only set up to publish `npm` packages, so we use the standard changeset GitHub action to do this and we use its `hasChangesets` output to decide whether or not publish to pypi.
 If `main` `hasChangesets` then we do not want to publish (because that means we haven't bumped the version and deleted the changeset files yet).
 When we do want to publish, we use [another custom action](https://github.com/gradio-app/github/tree/main/packages/publish-pypi) that does exactly that.
 This actually will take dependencies between packages into account when deciding which order to publish in (in case of failures) and allows each package being published to define a `build_pypi.sh` script that will be run prior to publishing, this typically builds the wheel.